 All travelers come to Tahiti to bask on its beautiful beaches.
 The superb ribbons of sand awaiting on the lagoons and motus are as soft and pure as you can expect from a land like French Polynesia.
 The most famous of all is Lafayette Beach, an exceptional strip of black sand colored by volcanic rock.
 The beach stretches for 2,624 feet on the edge of Matavai Bay and welcomes travelers with incredibly soft sand and superb views to the southwest.
 Even though the background is dominated by the Radisson Plaza Resort, the beach is open to the public and offers plenty of space for everyone to enjoy their own corner of private paradise.

-La Plage de Maui situated on the southern shore of Tahiti Iti is dressed in glittering white sand and many consider it to be the best beach on the island.
+La Plage de Maui situated on the southern shore of Tahiti is dressed in glittering white sand and many consider it to be the best beach on the island.
 Its lagoon is calm and inviting, perfect for swimming or just enjoying a dip into the warm waters.
-If you’re searching for a less popular beach, the half-mile-long Plage de Toaroto is the perfect choice, especially if you love snorkeling.
+If you’re searching for a less popular beach, the half-mile-long Plage de Toaroto is a perfect choice, especially if you love snorkeling.
 Surfers usually gather at Papanoo Beach on the north coast, and Teahupoo Beach, where they can take on six-to-eight-foot tubes.
-Visit Point Venus Beach not only for its soft black sand, but also to admire an old lighthouse and discover why many scientists and researchers, like James Cook, were fascinated by this place.
+Visit Point Venus Beach not only for its soft black sand, but also to admire an old lighthouse and discover why many scientists and researchers, like James Cook, we’re fascinated by this place.

 Change the pace in Papeete